Nonlinear semigroups and limit theorems for convex expectations: Introduction

 By the comparison principle in~\cite{BDKN}, two strongly continuous convex monotone semigroups which are uniformly continuous w.r.t. the mixed topology coincide if they have the same upper Lipschitz set and their generators evaluated at smooth functions coincide.
-While the latter property can be typically verified by straightforward computations, it remained an open problem how to show equality of the upper Lipschitz sets even in the case where the two semigroups are obtained by choosing different convergent subsequences in equation~\eqref{eq:intro}.
-Hence, the first main contribution of this article is to give explicit conditions under which two semigroups whose generators evaluated at smooth functions coincide also have the same upper Lipschitz set, see Theorem~\ref{thm:Lset}.
-As an application of the comparison principle on two semigroups which are obtained from choosing different convergent subsequences in equation~\eqref{eq:intro2}, we therefore obtain that the limit does not depend on the choice of the convergent subsequence.
-Hence, we obtain the desired convergence in equation~\eqref{eq:intro} and the semigroup $(S(t))_{t\geq 0}$ is uniquely determined by the derivative $I'(0)f$ for smooth functions $f$, see Theorem~\ref{thm:cher} and Corollary~\ref{cor:IJ}.
-Again, we remark that the conditions required in Assumption~\ref{ass:cher} are explicit and can be verified for a huge class of examples by straightforward computations.
+While the latter property can often be verified by straightforward computations, it remained an open problem how to show equality of the upper Lipschitz sets even in the case where the two semigroups are obtained by choosing different convergent subsequences in equation~\eqref{eq:intro2}.
+Hence, the first main contribution of this article is to provide explicit conditions under which two semigroups whose generators evaluated at smooth functions coincide also have the same upper Lipschitz set, see Theorem~\ref{thm:Lset}.
+By applying this result on semigroups which are obtained from choosing different convergent subsequences in equation~\eqref{eq:intro2}, we obtain that the limit does not depend on the choice of the convergent subsequence.
+Hence, the desired convergence in equation~\eqref{eq:intro} follows and the semigroup $(S(t))_{t\geq 0}$ is uniquely determined by the derivative $I'(0)f$ for smooth functions $f$, see Theorem~\ref{thm:cher} and Corollary~\ref{cor:IJ}.
+The conditions required in Assumption~\ref{ass:cher} are explicit and can be verified for a variety of examples by straightforward computations.

-In Section~\ref{sec:LLN} and Section~\ref{sec:CLT}, we show that there is a structural connection between Chernoff type approximation results for convex monotone semigroups of the form~\eqref{eq:intro} and LLN and CLT type results for convex expectations.
-The following diagram depicts this connection for the classical CLT: for every iid sequence $(\xi_n)_{n\in\N}$ with finite second moments,
+In Section~\ref{sec:LLN} and Section~\ref{sec:CLT}, we show that there is a structural link between Chernoff type approximations for convex monotone semigroups of the form~\eqref{eq:intro} and law of large numbers (LLN) and central limit theorem (CLT) type results for convex expectations.
+The following diagram depicts this for the classical CLT: for every iid sequence $(\xi_n)_{n\in\N}$ with finite second moments,